Equivariant Deep Weight Space Alignment: More previous work

 \textbf{Weight space alignment.} Several algorithms have been proposed for weight-alignment \citep{tatro2020optimizing, ainsworth2022git, pena2023re, akash2022wasserstein}. \citet{ainsworth2022git} presented three algorithms: Activation Matching, Weight Matching, and straight-through estimation. \citet{pena2023re} improved upon these algorithms by incorporating a Sinkhorn-based projection method.
 In part, these works were motivated by studying the loss landscapes of deep neural networks.
 It was conjectured that deep networks exhibit a property called \emph{linear mode connectivity}: for any two trained weight vectors, a linear interpolation between the first vector and the optimal alignment of the second, yields very small increases in the loss \citep{entezari2022the,garipov2018loss,draxler2018essentially,freeman2016topology,tatro2020optimizing,jordan2022repair}.

 \textbf{Weight-space networks.} A growing area of research focuses on applying neural networks to neural network weights.
 Early methods proposed using simple architectures such as MLPs or transformers to predict test errors or the hyperparameters that were used for training input networks \citep{unterthiner2020predicting,andreis2023set,eilertsen2020classifying}.

+Recently, \cite{navon2023equivariant} presented the first neural architecture that is equivariant to the natural permutation symmetries of (MLP) weight spaces and demonstrated significant performance improvements over previous approaches.

+This architecture, called Deep Weight Space Networks (DWSNets), is composed of multiple linear $G$-equivariant layers, which were characterized in \cite{navon2023equivariant}, interleaved with pointwise nonlinearities, such as ReLU functions.
+In other words, a DWSNets is a function $F:\mathcal{V} \rightarrow \mathcal{V}$ of the following form:

+where $L_i$ are linear $G$-equivariant layers and $\sigma:\R \rightarrow \R$ is a nonlinear function applied elementwise.
+This is similar to the design of many previous equivariant architectures \citep{zaheer2017deep,maron2018invariant}.
+Each such layer $L:\mathcal{V}\rightarrow \mathcal{V}$ takes as input representations of all the weights and biases which we denote as $v\in\mathcal{V}$, $v=[W_m,b_m]_{m\in[M]}$ and outputs new representations based on all the input weights and biases.
+As common in deep learning architectures, these layers can also handle $d$ dimensional features for each weight and bias, i.e. vectors $v\in \mathcal{V}^d$.
+After a composition of several such layers, the output weights can be used for the task of interest, or pooled to form a single representation for the input weight space vector.
+In our case, we use the bias representations produced by the final layer $L_k$, which are essentially representations of the activation space $\mathcal{A}$.

-Recently, \cite{navon2023equivariant} presented the first neural architecture that is equivariant to the natural permutation symmetries of (MLP) weight spaces and demonstrated significant performance improvements over previous approaches. \cite{zhou2023permutation} proposed a similar approach and an extension to CNN architectures , which was later enhanced by the addition of attention mechanisms \citep{zhou2023neural}.
-Finally, \cite{zhang2023neural} proposes modeling the neural networks as computational graphs and applying Graph Neural Networks to them, demonstrating very good results on several weight space learning tasks.
+\cite{zhou2023permutation} proposed a similar approach and an extension to CNN architectures , which was later enhanced by the addition of attention mechanisms \citep{zhou2023neural}.
+Finally, \cite{zhang2023neural,lim2023graph} proposes modeling the neural networks as computational graphs and applying Graph Neural Networks to them, demonstrating very good results on several weight space learning tasks.

 \textbf{Learning for combinatorial optimization.} There exists a large body of research on learning to solve hard combinatorial optimization problems such as TSP and SAT \citep{DBLP:journals/corr/abs-2102-09544,bengio2021machine,khalil2017learning,vesselinova2020learning,selsam2018learning}.
 The key observation behind these works, also shared by the current work, is that even though those problems are computationally intractable in general, there may be efficient methods to solve them for specific problem distributions.
 In these cases, machine learning can be used to learn to predict these solutions.
 Specifically relevant to this work are works that suggested learning to solve the graph matching problem \cite{fey2020deep, zanfir2018deep, yan2020learning, yu2019learning, nowak2017note, nowak2018revised} which is a similar alignment problem.